rociomer/rociomer.github.io/_pages/about.md

 I can be reached at rociomer [at] mit [dot] edu or rocom [at] chalmers [dot] se.

 # News
+* *12-10-2022* - [New version of SynNet](https://github.com/wenhao-gao/SynNet) is out.
+Thanks to Christian for all the improvements and bug fixes!
 * *11-10-2022* - Our students' article on reinforcement learning for graph-based molecular design is just accepted at JCIM.
 Check out the article [here](https://doi.org/10.1021/acs.jcim.2c00838).
 Congrats, Sara and Juan!
 * *11-10-2022* - I've advertised the first MSc thesis projects in my group at Chalmers ([link to project descriptions](https://masterthesis.cms.chalmers.se/supervisor/rocio-mercado)).
 The projects will be joint with teams at AstraZeneca.
 If you are a Chalmers MSc student in any department and interested in learning more about either of these projects, please reach out!
 * *22-06-2022* - Excited to share that I’ll be joining the faculty in the Data Science & AI division at Chalmers as an assistant professor starting January 2023, where I will be starting my own research group in data-driven molecular design!